 I'm not going to say it's seriously tasty, but it works

 Bread treated this way eventually made it into pouches in military rations.
 “I'm not going to say it's seriously tasty,” Salcedo says with a laugh, “but it works.”
 Similar bread also arrived, you might be surprised to hear, in your supermarket.
 Almost all bread in grocery stores today has bacterial amylases working to keep it squishy for the long term, as private industries have commercialised the insights of earlier researchers.
 Military research is also behind today's packets of dry active yeast, Salcedo says.
-Before that work, which focused on putting yeast into suspended animation so it could be shipped around the world, the fungus was sold in refrigerated cakes that had to be used within about 10 days.

 Another interesting bit of army ration chemistry involves a concept called water activity.
 A moist food is a much friendlier place for bacteria and mould than a dry one, to be sure – just put a nice wheel of Brie and a brittle corn chip out to ripen and see which goes first.
 But what truly matters for extending shelf life is not a food's absolute moisture content, but rather how many of those water molecules are floating around unattached to anything else.